Jason Lo: Legal troubles

 In August 2021, The Vibes reported that Lo would be suing national news agency Bernama over alleged defamatory statements contained in their news reports made in November 2019 and September 2020.

 He also claimed trial to the charge of injecting the drug methamphetamine into his body in the office toilet of the Narcotics Crime Investigation Division of the Brickfields police headquarters on Travers Road, at 5.15 pm, on November 15.

 In June 2022, Lo was acquitted of all charges without having to enter a defense as the Judge ruled the prosecution failed to raise a prima facie case against him.

 In May 2023, he lost his defamation suit against Bernama and was ordered by the court to pay RM15,000 in damages.

 On Nov 9, 2023 the Shah Alam High Court ruled in Lo's favour in his defamation suit against the Star Media Group and three employees including chief editor Esther Ng.

 It ruled that two articles and a social media post published in May 2019 referred to Lo and that the articles were defamatory.

 The Court also found that the defendants had overstepped the boundaries of responsible journalism in the publication of the 3 impugned articles.

 Lo was awarded RM200,000 as general damages and the costs of RM40,000.

+On May 26, 2026, The Court of Appeal increased the damages awarded to Lo from RM200,000 to RM300,000 and ordered Star Media Group Bhd and the journalists to pay Lo RM50,000 in costs.
+The decision followed a ruling by a three-member bench chaired by Justice Collin Lawrence Sequerah, who allowed Lo’s cross-appeal on quantum.